Programme announced for Naidex Scotland 2013

 Naidex Scotland is held every 2 years, so the event in September is the only opportunity to see the very best in social care and independent living devices in Scotland before 2015.
 Sure to be an eye-opening and useful experience for healthcare professionals and those who live with mobility difficulties, tickets are free and can be obtained by registering on the Naidex Scotland website.

 As well as providing a place for people to compare a wide range of safe and reliable mobility aids from a number of manufacturers, Naidex Scotland also offers people the chance to see the latest products that are being developed with innovative new technological advances.
-Various Scottish-based charities and professional bodies will also be at the event to give advice on disability aids and how to obtain funding for such useful devices as affordable walk in showers and mobility vehicles.
+Various Scottish-based charities and professional bodies will also be at the event to give advice on disability aids and how to obtain funding for such useful devices as affordable walk in baths showers and mobility vehicles.

 Alongside the exhibitors will be a number of organised events that will help visitors get to know more about the latest news and developments affecting the healthcare industry.
 A wide range of free CPD accredited seminars have been organised for the Naidex Scotland event, with keynote speakers including representatives from Handicare, and uplifting stories about how people with disabilities are enjoying fulfilling lives will be held throughout the day in the Inspiration Theatre.